idrice24/mns/README.md

 # MNS
-- For developers.
+- For server.
 Click here to see the [Demo Live](https://localhost:8080/api/)
 - For client.
 Click here to seee the [Demo Live](https://idrice24.github.io/MNS/)

 # Coding